alexhunsley/libre-method-json-place-notation/README.md

 # What do you mean by "Libre"?

-In this case, it doesn't mean "free" as in money; it means "free" as in "convenient to download in a few universal and common formats, and usable immediately for whatever project you had in mind".
+In this case, it doesn't mean "free" as in money; it means "free" as in "convenient to download place notation in a few universal and common formats, and usable immediately for whatever project you had in mind".

 # Motivation